TUB-Control/PaPI/papi/manual/5_plugin_design.rst

 quit?
 ~~~~~

-The PaPI framework executes this functions
+The PaPI framework executes this functions when this function was executed PaPI will stop and remove the plugin.

+This function must be implemented because the plugin developer should be aware of the fact that this function exists.
+Quiting a plugin without stopping it in a proper could have bad effects on other running plugins.

 .. code-block:: python

-    def quit(self):
+    def cb_quit(self):
         """
         Function quit